0xfederama/water-reminder/README.md

 Remember to drink every 30 minutes with this simple app.

-For now the app displays the icon only for linux.
+For now the app displays the icon in the notifications only in linux.

 # Installation